Naim350Z/Transparent-Card/README.md

 Transparent glass effect to use on your website.

-Done with HTML, CSS and a custom library from  :
+Done with HTML, CSS and a custom JS library from  :
    * Sergiu Șandor (micku7zu) on 1/27/2017.
    * Original idea: https://github.com/gijsroge/tilt.js
    * MIT License.